hyperlag/awassignment/README.md

 ## Server
-To manually build the Server perform the following command in the project directory:
+To manually build the Server, perform the following command in the project directory:

 `javac src/awassignment/Server.java`